Travel advice for coronavirus: Everything you need to know - Local News 8

 Cruise line cases and precautions

-The State Department’s cruise advisory comes as the Grand Princess cruise ship, where more than 20 coronavirus cases were confirmed Friday, prepares to dock Monday at the Port of Oakland in California.
+The State Department’s cruise advisory came shortly before the Grand Princess cruise ship, where more than 20 coronavirus cases were confirmed Friday, docked Monday at the Port of Oakland in California.

 In February, the Diamond Princess cruise ship was quarantined for two weeks in Yokohama, Japan.
 More than 700 people contracted the virus aboard the ship, and at least seven of those patients have died.